bludit/documentation-english/pages/themes/include-frameworks/index.md

 <h2 id="bootstrap">Include Bootstrap</h2>

-Bludit keeps the latest version of Bootstrap in his package, you can include it with the helper.
+Bludit keeps the latest version of Bootstrap in its package, you can include it with the helper.

 Include Javascript file for Bootstrap.
 ```